Insert containers separated into tabs.

 Parameters

-tabs (list of strings)
+tabs (list of str)

 Creates a tab for each string in the list.
 The first tab is selected by default.
 The string is used as the name of the tab and can optionally contain Markdown, supporting the following elements: Bold, Italics, Strikethroughs, Inline Code, Emojis, and Links.